xpqz/dyalog-docs/programming-reference-guide/docs/triggers/trigger-example.md

  A  was      #.A
 ```

-See [Trigger Fields](../object-oriented-programming/class-members/fields/trigger-fields.md) for information on how a Field (in a Class) may be used as a Trigger.
+See ["Trigger Fields"](../object-oriented-programming/class-members/fields/trigger-fields.md) for information on how a Field (in a Class) may be used as a Trigger.